Ennoriel/svelte-awesome-color-picker/src/routes/sections/70-HowTo.md

 }
 ```

-If you have a dark theme, make sure to handles it correctly.
+If you have a dark theme, make sure to handle it correctly.